Scouting America

 4. Ask Cub Scouts to label one end of the coffee filter with the color and brand of marker.
 Fold the labeled end so that it fits over the glass.

-5. Have each Cub Scout draw a horizontal line across the middle of their coffee filter strip.
+5. Have each Cub Scout draw a horizontal line with their marker across the middle of their coffee filter strip.

-6. Put the strip in the glass of water, making sure the line the Cub Scout drew is above the water.
+6. Put the strip in the glass of water, making sure the line the Cub Scout drew with the marker is above the water.

 8. When the water nearly reaches the top of the strip (or when you don’t see any more changes happening), take the strip out of the water and set it on a paper plate to dry.